danicat/public-speaking/README.md

 ![](profile.jpg)

-## Biography
+## Biography (99 words)

 Daniela Petruzalek is an experienced IT professional with background in software engineering, consulting, pre-sales and developer relations, currently working as Tech Principal at ThoughtWorks UK.
 Her specialisation is data engineering and back end development and she is recognised by Google as a Google Developer Expert in Go and Google Cloud Platform.
 She's also a Google Cloud Certified Data Engineer, Oracle Certified Professional, TEDx speaker and guest speaker on the "Artificial Intelligence: Cloud and Edge Implementations" course at University of Oxford.
+On her spare time she contributes to open source, play video games and pet random cats on the streets.

 ## Next events